Matej-Chmel/git-hooks-linux-windows/init/README.md

 ## What does the script do?
 - The script tells git to look for hooks in the [hooks](../hooks/) directory.
+- On Linux it grants execute permission to all the shell scripts in [hooks](../hooks/) directory.

 ## What do I need to run it?
 It's highly probable that you can already run at least one of the scripts without installing anything extra.
 For example, on Windows I bet you can run Batch files.